ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 As you can see in OCaml's response to the first statement, no variable is bound (this is denoted by the dash `-`).
 Thus, subsequently trying to evaluate the variable with name `x` fails.

-Of course, we can define multiple values with their own names:
+We can define multiple values with their own names in a single expression using the `let` ... `in` ... syntax:

 ```ocaml
 # let a = 1 in